feimosi/baguetteBox.js/README.md

 ## Responsive images

-To use this feature, simply put `data-at-{width}` attributes on `a` tags with value being a path to the desired image. `{width}` should be the maximum screen width at which the image can be displayed.
-The script chooses the first image with `{width}` being bigger or equal to the current screen width for best user experience.
+To use this feature, simply put `data-at-{width}` attributes on `a` tags with value being a path to the desired image. `{width}` should be the maximum screen width the image can be displayed at.
+The script chooses the first image with `{width}` greater than or equal to the current screen width for best user experience.

-That's how the HTML code can look like:
+Here's an example of what the HTML code can look like:
 ```html
 <a href="img/2-1.jpg"
   data-at-450="img/thumbs/2-1.jpg"